Augmenta-tech/augmenta-for-processing/README.md

 git clone https://github.com/Theoriz/augmenta-for-processing.git
 ```

-Once you have downloaded the library and **renamed it "Augmenta"**, put it in the following directory
+Once you have downloaded the library and **renamed it Augmenta**, put it in the following directory

 - Mac OSX : /Users/Username/Documents/Processing/libraries
 - Windows : C:/My Documents/Processing/libraries